11 Memorial Poems to Honor and Remember a Loved One

 The pretty, tiny, dimpled hands.

-Are closed on earth for ave;
+Are closed on earth forever;

 The ruby lips and pearly teeth